kaiwu/leetcode/README.md

 To maintain its goal please take a few notes too,

 - Respect Scala [CoC](https://www.scala-lang.org/conduct/).
-- Solutions shall pass *all* of their tests in leetcode, using Scala STD library only.
+- Solutions shall pass *all* of their tests in leetcode, using plain Scala and its std library only.
 - Solutions need to bundle their own unit tests, this project uses [uTest](https://github.com/lihaoyi/utest).
 - Always prefer `functional programming`, which requires immutable data, pure functions etc, and keep it to the point.